tiagoluis12/tiagoluis12/README.md

 ## Welcome to my GitHub Profile.

 ## About me
-I am a business technology student focusing on software engineering.
-Knowledge in JavaScript, TypeScript, NodeJS, SQL, and NoSQL databases, familiar with agile methodologies and data structures.
-With five years of Management and Leadership in the food industry.
-I recently transitioned into a Software Engineer, working as a volunteer and self-employed.
-I'm a dynamic & quick-thinking problem solver and collaborative creative with a proven track record of teamwork.
+An accomplished academic and professional trajectory characterised by a strong foundation in business technology and a particular focus on software engineering.
+Proficient in various database technologies, including Javascript, TypeScript, NodeJS, SQL, and NoSQL; distinguished by five years of leadership experience in the food industry; exhibited management prowess; and a track record of producing noteworthy outcomes.

 - 📫 Contact - me by e-mail: tiago7164@hotmail.com
 - ⚡ Fun fact: ...